a-suna/ibm-schem-f5-multinic/README.md

 *There are no F5 Terraform resource providers used by this template, thus nothing to report to F5 when Terraform resources fail.
 All Terraform resources used in this template are supported by IBM.*

-When Schematics experiences an error with the community or IBM authoried Terraform resource providers, the cause of the issue will be in the log entries of the failing workspace phase logs.
+When Schematics experiences an error with the community or IBM authorized Terraform resource providers, the cause of the issue will be in the log entries of the failing workspace phase logs.
 As an example, the following log entry will be present when the `ibm_is_instance` provider experiences issues with the IBM VPC Gen2 instance APIs:

 ```text
 XXXX/XX/XX XX:XX:XX Terraform apply | ibm_is_instance.f5_ve_instance: Creating...